 Production Deployments

-Running Workflow without drycc storage
+Running Workflow without Drycc Storage

 Running a Workflow cluster without Storage provides several advantages:

-• Removal of state from the worker nodes
+• Removes state from worker nodes

-• Reduced resource usage
+• Reduces resource usage

 See Configuring Object Storage for details on removing this operational complexity.